dmc-au/Team-A---Impacts-of-Household-PV-on-Grid-Demand/README.md

 The repository has the following folder structure:

 - data: Datasets used for analysis
-  - processed:
+  - processed: The final dataset used for modeling
-  - raw:
+  - raw: All raw data collected/used for analysis
 - images: Images derived from the analysis and modeling
+  - exploratory
-  - exploratory:
+  - modeling
 - planning: Artefacts related to project planning
-  - minutes:
+  - minutes
 - report: Written report detailing analysis and modeling
 - src: Source code
-  - _archive:
+  - _archive: Old code files not used for Production